New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Introduction

 \section{Introduction}

-This letter presents two new gamma-ray emissions (spectral lines) for ${}^{241}$Am and the possible energy level candidates from which these gamma rays might originate.
-Plutonium and americium photon emissions around 208~keV are used for the non-destructive assay of plutonium mass by IAEA inspectors and material control and accountability (MC\&A) technicians working in Department of Energy laboratories~\cite{PANDA}.
-A better understanding of these emissions may lead to higher fidelity plutonium assays.
+This paper presents two new gamma-ray emissions (spectral lines) for ${}^{241}$Am and the possible energy level candidates from which these gamma rays might originate.
+Plutonium and americium photon emissions around 208~keV are used for the non-destructive assay of plutonium mass by International Atomic Energy Agency (IAEA) inspectors and material control and accountability (MC\&A) technicians working in Department of Energy laboratories~\cite{PANDA}.
+While HPGe is unable to resolve this complex, it is very important that new branching ratios are derived for this complex of peaks to enable accurate isotopic characterizations of plutonium using microcalorimeter gamma systems.